Cuba joins the race for vaccine against the coronavirus | DW | 19.08.2020

 According to the director of biomedical research at CIGB, Gerardo Guillen, Cuban research is focused "on developing vaccines using virus-resembling particles that are potentially able to activate and strengthen people's immune system."
 Such vaccines, which are usually administered after infection, are known as therapeutic vaccines.

-As an example, he cited the therapeutic vaccine developed in Cuba meant to fight chronic hepatitis B. Globally, it was the first vaccine against a chronic infectious disease that was administered through the nose.
+In an interview for DW, Guillen he cited as an example the therapeutic vaccine developed in Cuba meant to fight chronic hepatitis B. Globally, it was the first vaccine against a chronic infectious disease that was administered through the nose.

-"Now that we're again talking about a respiratory disease [COVID-19], we believe that immunizing the mucous membranes may have the most efficient impact when it comes to neutralizing the virus," he said.
+"Now that we're again talking about a respiratory disease [COVID-19], we believe that immunizing the mucous membranes may have the most efficient impact when it comes to neutralizing the virus," he says.

 Media reports suggest that Cuba is among the group of nations that would be capable of jointly producing the coronavirus vaccine developed by Russian scientists, named Sputnik V. The announcement of the vaccine last week made a splash worldwide but has also drawn criticism as crucial phase III clinical testing was skipped.
 Cuba is not expected to risk the same, known as it is for strictly adhering to WHO regulations.

-"Cuba has excellent abilities to produce vaccines," said the director of the state-owned Russian Direct Investment Fund (RDIF), Kirill Dmitriev.
-"We believe that Cuba can become one of the world's most important centers for the production of vaccines."
+"Cuba has excellent abilities to produce vaccines," says the director of the state-owned Russian Direct Investment Fund (RDIF), Kirill Dmitriev.
+"We believe that Cuba can become one of the world's most important centers for the production of vaccines," he told DW.

 According to Dmitriev, production of the Russian vaccine could start in Cuba as early as November, provided cooperation with the government and the companies involved will advance according to plan.
 The details of the deal have yet to be hammered out.

 Cuban epidemiologist Duran warns that despite the announcement of the Russian vaccine and the progress made so far in research on SARS-CoV-2, an efficient vaccine will not be available in huge quantities anytime soon.
-"Let's remain realistic," he said.
-"For the time being," he added, "the only effective protection against the virus is to wear a mask and observe hygiene and distancing rules."
+"Let's remain realistic," he says, and adds: "For the time being," he added, "the only effective protection against the virus is to wear a mask and observe hygiene and distancing rules."